compas-teaching/ITA19/README.md

 |||| *Assignment:* Smart Brick
 10 | All | Use COMPAS in research | Make your own package, Best practices, COMPAS projects, COMPAS PhD packages, ...

+## Install jupyter and extensions

+If you have installed Anaconda, then you already have jupyter installed.
+If not, then please install jupyter with pip

+	conda activate yourenv

+	pip3 install jupyter

+Congratulations, you have installed Jupyter Notebook.
+To run the notebook:

+	jupyter notebook

+### Configure workspace

+jupyter notebook --generate-config

+This writes a default configuration file into:

+	$HOMEPATH$\.jupyter\jupyter_notebook_config.py (on windows)

+or
+	~\.jupyter\jupyter_notebook_config.py (on mac)

+If you want jupyter to open in a different directory, then change the following line:

+	c.NotebookApp.notebook_dir = 'YOUR_PREFERRED_PATH'

+### Download nbextensions

+To install nbextensions, execute the commands below in Anaconda Prompt:

+	conda install -c conda-forge jupyter_contrib_nbextensions
+	conda install -c conda-forge jupyter_nbextensions_configurator

+After installing, restart the Jupyter notebook, and you can observe a new tab Nbextensions added to the menu.
+Install the following extensions:

+1. Split Cells Notebook - Enable split cells in Jupyter notebooks

+2. RISE - allows you to instantly turn your Jupyter Notebooks into a slideshow.